timothoms/covid19Outaouais/md/table_glossary.md

 | Total cases                      | reported total number of cases of infections to date, aggregated at regional, RLS or municipal level |

+Local service networks (RLS):
+The total of confirmed cases in a health region does not always equal the sum of cases in the RLS due to unknown values, entry errors or transfers between regions.
+We cannot therefore deduce the hidden numbers.

 | Total deaths                     | reported total number of deaths at the regional level                                                |
 | Total deaths (CHSLD)             | reported total number of deaths in residential and long-term care centres in the region              |
 | Total Deaths (home & unknown)    | reported total number of deaths in homes and unknown locations in the region                         |